 TRIP TO NEW YORK CITY

 New York is a dream destination for so many people.
-Having visited New York 2 times before – I am sharing best NYC Itinerary for First Time Visitors just for 2 days.
-This Itinerary includes visit to all major attractions in Manhattan, New York.
+Having visited New York 2 times in the past – I am sharing the best NYC Itinerary for First Time Visitors in just 2 days.
+This itinerary includes visit to all the major attractions in Manhattan, New York.

 ABOUT NEW YORK CITY